dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/image-source-adapter.md

 **Parameters**

-`imageId`: The imageId of image you want to set as the "next image".
+`[in] imageId`: The imageId of image you want to set as the "next image".

-`keepInBuffer`: Set this value to true so that the "next image" is protected from being pushed out before is it returned by method getImage.
+`[in] keepInBuffer`: Set this value to true so that the "next image" is protected from being pushed out before is it returned by method getImage.

 **Return Value**